Past winners

 Learn more about the 27th Annual Translation Prize Awards Ceremony

-26th Annual Translation Prize Awards Ceremony
+26th Annual Translation Prize

 Prehistoric Times (2012)

-Alyson Waters for her translation of Prehistoric Times by Eric Chevillard (Archipelago Books)
+Alyson Waters, for her translation of Prehistoric Times by Eric Chevillard (Archipelago Books)

 Learn more about the 26th Annual Translation Prize Awards Ceremony

-25th Annual Translation Prize Awards Ceremony
+25th Annual Translation Prize

-Marina Harss for her translation of The Mirador: Dreamed Memories of Irène Némirovsky by Her Daughter by Elisabeth Gille (New York Review Books)
+Marina Harss, for her translation of The Mirador: Dreamed Memories of Irène Némirovsky by Her Daughter by Elisabeth Gille (New York Review Books)

-Arthur Goldhammer for his translation of The Ancien Régime and the French Revolution by Alexis de Tocqueville (Cambridge University Press)
+Arthur Goldhammer, for his translation of The Ancien Régime and the French Revolution by Alexis de Tocqueville (Cambridge University Press)

 Read an interview with Arthur Goldhammer

-Richard Howard for his translation of When the World Spoke French by Marc Fumaroli (New York Review Books)
+Richard Howard, for his translation of When the World Spoke French by Marc Fumaroli (New York Review Books)

-24th Annual Translation Prize Awards Ceremony
+24th Annual Translation Prize

-Mitzi Angel for her translation of 03 by Jean-Christophe Valtat (Farrar, Straus & Giroux)
+Mitzi Angel, for her translation of 03 by Jean-Christophe Valtat (Farrar, Straus & Giroux)

-Lydia Davis for her translation of Madame Bovary by Gustave Flaubert (Viking/Penguin Group)
+Lydia Davis, for her translation of Madame Bovary by Gustave Flaubert (Viking/Penguin Group)

-Frederick Brown for his translation of Letters from America by Alexis de Tocqueville (Yale University Press)
+Frederick Brown, for his translation of Letters from America by Alexis de Tocqueville (Yale University Press)

-Jane Marie Todd for her translation of Reading and Writing in Babylon by Dominique Charpin (Harvard University Press)
+Jane Marie Todd, for her translation of Reading and Writing in Babylon by Dominique Charpin (Harvard University Press)

 Read an Interview with Jane Marie Todd